mozaffar95/Zomato-Data-Analysis/README.md

 This project focuses on cleaning and analyzing the Zomato restaurant dataset using SQL.
 The dataset was downloaded from Kaggle in CSV format and imported into MySQL for analysis.

-The main goal of this project is to perform **data cleaning and basic exploratory analysis** to understand restaurant ratings, costs, and restaurant categories.
+The main objective of this project is to perform **data cleaning and exploratory data analysis (EDA)** to understand restaurant ratings, pricing trends, and restaurant categories.

 ---

 ##  Dataset

 The dataset contains information about restaurants including: